RomiSolMolina/workflowCompressionML/README.md

 Repository tree:

-- The workflow comprises three main folders: compressionAndTraining, assessmentFramework, and hls4mlIntegration.
+- The workflow comprises three main folders:
+    - compressionAndTraining,
+    - assessmentFramework,
+    - hls4mlIntegration.

 - The folder integrationPYNQ is for those willing to integrate the ML IP core into the PYNQ framework.

 ## What are the main files?